Harry Shum Jr.

-Harry Shum Jr. (born April 28, 1982) is a Costa Rican-American actor, dancer, choreographer, and singer.
-He is best known for his roles as Mike Chang on the Fox television series Glee (2009–15), Benson Kwan on the ABC television series Grey's Anatomy (2022–), and as Magnus Bane on the Freeform television series Shadowhunters (2016–19).
-He was nominated for six Screen Actors Guild Awards for best ensemble performance in Crazy Rich Asians, Glee and Everything Everywhere All At Once, winning for the latter two.
-Shum won the award for The Male TV Star of 2018 in the E!
+Harry Shum Jr. (born April 28, 1982) is an American actor and dancer.
+He is known for his roles as Mike Chang on the Fox television series Glee (2009–2015), Magnus Bane on the Freeform television series Shadowhunters (2016–2019), and Dr. Benson Kwan on the ABC television series Grey's Anatomy (2022–present).
+He was nominated for six Screen Actors Guild Awards for best ensemble performance in Crazy Rich Asians, Glee and Everything Everywhere All at Once, winning for the latter two.
+Shum won The Male TV Star of 2018 award in the E!
 People's Choice Awards for Shadowhunters.